Taking a 401(k) loan? 8 things you need to know

 8. Consent from your spouse may be required

-Most employers require consent from your spouse before you are allowed to take a 401(K) loan.
+Most employers require your spouse’s consent before you can take a 401(K) loan.
 Your retirement savings are there to benefit you and your spouse.
-So, if you are taking a 401(K) loan, approval from your spouse may be required before you the company approves your loan application.
+So, if you are taking a 401(K) loan, approval from your spouse may be required before the company approves your loan application.

 More retirement tips